What is Photo Diode and How does the photodiode work?

 η= Number of ehp’s generated/total no. of incident photons

-It is defined as the ratio of photo generated current to the incident optical power.it is given by the following formula:
+It is defined as the ratio of photo-generated current to the incident optical power.
+The following formula gives it:

 Responsivity is related to the quantum efficiency by

-This parameter is quite useful, since it specifies the photocurrent generated per unit optical power.
+This parameter is quite useful since it specifies the photocurrent generated per unit of optical power.

 Problem 1: The responsivity of a photodiode is 0.85 A/W and the i/p saturation is 3.5 mW.
 What is the photocurrent if the incident light power is (a) 1mW?